 “The Issue of Diversity and Multiculturalism in Undergraduate Psychology Curriculum”

 A continued lack of diversity in psychology curriculum perpetuates the marginalization of minority groups in society and conveys that the field of psychology places secondary importance on diverse perspectives of psychological issues.
-Efforts to improve diversity in psychology curriculum have yet to make their way to the undergraduate level, and effective methods for how to incorporate these elements remain obscure.
-The objective of this study was to explore the current inclusion of minority sociodemographic factors within undergraduate psychology curriculum and how students and faculty perceive that integration.
-Qualitative and quantitative data was collected from participants at a small, private, liberal arts university to identify gaps in diversity and to reveal how minority sociodemographic factors are discussed.
-Differences between student and faculty perceptions in undergraduate psychology curriculum revealed the need for effective strategies for teaching diversity that will guide the field towards best practices for educating future psychologists on the important issue of intersectional diversity.
+There has been consensus regarding increased inclusion of diversity in psychology (Boysen, 2011; Dingel & Sage, 2020; Simoni et al., 1999), but efforts to improve psychology curriculum has remained at the graduate level, despite recommendations and support from the APA to feature diversity in undergraduate curriculum (APA, 2022).
+Effective methods for how to incorporate these elements remain obscure, and there is a lack of studies outlining empirically tested teaching practices and assignments that have resulted in increased multicultural awareness among students.
+The objective of this study was to explore the current inclusion of minority sociodemographic factors within undergraduate psychology curriculum at a small, private, liberal arts university and how students and faculty perceive their integration.
+A mixed-methods survey approach was used to gather data from faculty and student participants in order to identify gaps in diversity and reveal how minority sociodemographic factors were discussed.
+Visibility and intersectionality theories were used as frameworks to analyze the survey data collected from participants, as well as syllabi collected from faculty, to reveal where minority sociodemographic factors are salient and where there might be gaps.
+Differences between student and faculty perceptions in undergraduate psychology curriculum revealed the need for effective strategies for teaching diversity that will guide the field towards best practices for educating future psychologists on the important issues of intersectional diversity.

 Diogo Ledesma